In this in-depth elliptical guide, you'll learn:

 So, you have decided to purchase an elliptical trainer for your home.

 If you're anything like me when it comes to purchasing decisions, you are probably spending a fair amount of time on the web researching specification sheets & reviews, looking at photos, and watching videos.
-All of the information out there can be a bit daunting, so let us help you identify the most important aspects to consider and separate what you need to know from the gobbledygook when shopping for an elliptical trainer in this two-part series.
+All of the information out there can be a bit daunting, so let us help you identify the most important aspects to consider and separate what you need to know from the gobbledygook when shopping for an elliptical trainer.

 First Things First – The Elliptical's Purpose

-I think it is important to understand the origins of the elliptical trainer when you are shopping for one, because it may help you better innately understand what exactly you are trying to get out of it.
-Perhaps knowing why the elliptical was conceived and also how it became so popular in such a relatively short period of time will help prove or disprove any preconceptions you may have.
+It is important to understand the origins of the elliptical trainer when you are shopping for one, because it may help you better understand exactly you are trying to get out of it.
+Perhaps knowing why the elliptical was invented and how it became so popular in such a relatively short period of time will help clarify any preconceptions you may have.

 Larry caught the eye of Precor, a fitness equipment manufacturer located near Seattle.
 Over the course of three years, they worked with Human Performance and Wellness, Inc. and the University of Oregon to determine what benefits users would experience, as well as a comparative analysis of other cardiovascular fitness equipment products on the market.
 Even more importantly though, how would the machine be perceived by its users?